JirR02/EE_Project/README.md

-# A Research on Piezoelectric Electric Elements as a new sustainable energy resource with the emphasis on Roads, Railways and Pathways
+# A Research on Piezoelectric Elements as a new sustainable energy resource with the emphasis on Roads, Railways and Pathways

 ---
 <!-- Uncomment following line if Extended Essay Submitted -->